D'Andre Swift Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 - Swift did not record a rush attempt in last week's game versus the Falcons.

-- In his last three games, Swift has racked up zero carries for 0 yards (0.0 per game).
+- Over his last three outings, Swift has run for 0 yards on zero carries (0.0 ypg), with zero touchdowns.

 Swift's Detroit Teammates